anbehindY/Techscape-3AM/README.md

 # 📖 Techscape@3AM <a name="about-project"></a>

-**Techscape@3AM** is a startup that share technical knowledge to technical and non-technical people  by blogs, conferences.
-And in this repository I build a website for that startup offering conference location and time globally.
+**Techscape@3AM** is a startup that share technical knowledge to technical and non-technical people by programs, blogs, and conferences.
+And in this repository I build a website for the startup.
+The website contains 6 pages in total: Home page, About page, Program page, Blog page and Newsletter page.
+I currently built the first two pages, but I'm going to implement the rest pages any soon or later.

 ## 🛠 Built With <a name="built-with"></a>